PROGRESS REPORT

 This report ignores expenses brought about the above mentioned activities as the financial balance sheet attached to this document will highlight this point.

-THE EDUCATIVE ACTIVITY: the 8th edition of summer school
+THE EDUCATIVE ACTIVITY: the 8th edition

 The balance sheet of this summer school activity remains positive, regarding the strong growth in class sizes, the obtained results, as well as the involvement of parents through their presence and encouragement during the ceremony of the release of student`s reports.